Why failure teaches success

 Example 1:

-Bart is trying to become a doctor, but totally flopped his first year of university.
+Bart is trying to become a doctor but flopped his first year of university.
 Rather than giving up, he analyzes why things didn’t pan out as planned.

-As a result, he realizes that he needs to dedicate more time studying, and attending classes.
+As a result, he realizes that he needs to dedicate more time to studying and attending classes.
 As a result, he passes the next school year, and all these after it with flying colors.

 Example 2:

-Anita attempts to start a business in order to become self-employed and sustaining doing what she likes.
+Anita attempts to start a business to become self-employed and sustain doing what she likes.

-Unfortunately, her new commerce goes down under quickly after initiating.
-But instead of ceasing, she decides to start anew after examining what went wrong, and what she needs to change in order to become successful in her next venture.
+Unfortunately, her new commerce goes down quickly after initiating.
+But instead of ceasing, she decides to start anew after examining what went wrong, and what she needs to change to become successful in her next venture.

 As a consequence, her future undertaking becomes a massive success because she addressed the weak points in her plan, and because she refused to give up.